uCredit-Dev/ucredit-docs/docs/uCredit/frontend/components/majors.md

 ### Part A: Theoretical Questions

-1. Is this a well-designed distribution?
+1. Is this a well-defined distribution?

 ```
 {